-At a distance of 32 km from Ponmudi and 40 km from Trivandrum, Peppara Wildlife Sanctuary is a wildlife sanctuary located near Ponmudi in Trivandrum district of Kerala.
-It is one of the popular wildlife sanctuaries in Kerala and among the must-visit places in Ponmudi.
+At a distance of 32 km from Ponmudi and 40 km from Trivandrum, Peppara Wildlife Sanctuary is a wildlife sanctuary located near Ponmudi in the Trivandrum district of Kerala.
+It is one of the popular wildlife sanctuaries in Kerala, and among the must-visit sightseeing places in Ponmudi.

-Constructed across Karamana River, the Peppara dam is the major tourist attraction of the sanctuary due to its picturesque location.
-This reservoir also offers cruise rides to explore the hidden beauty of the surrounding forests.
+Constructed across the Karamana River, the Peppara dam is the major tourist attraction of the sanctuary due to its picturesque location.
+As part of Ponmudi tour, one can also go for a cruise ride to explore the hidden beauty of the surrounding forests.
 Tourists can also enjoy trekking in the sanctuary with the prior permission of the forest department.
 Trek to Vazhvanthol falls is one of the best trekking options that the sanctuary offers.
 This 5 km trek is an amazing experience and the trek route starts from Kaanithara, near Vithura.
 The trek, through eucalyptus plantations, could be easy.

 The best time to visit the sanctuary is from October to March when the weather is pleasant and suitable for sightseeing and trekking.